stormasm/cl/wabt/Readme.md

 SCRIPT_DIR = '/mia/wabt/'
 ```

-In the test directory
+In the test directory **rm -fr**

 ```
-rm -fr wasm2c
+wasm2c [this is the only one that is mandatory] binary parse roundtrip spec typecheck
 ```

 And now all the tests should run out of the box with